 Internal flights are operated throughout the country and if you book in advance you can get great deals.
 An alternative is to travel by train or take a bus service like the Greyhound or Megabus.
 These will take longer than flying but you will save a lot of money and also get to see more places.
 Bus services are daily and connect the whole country.
 Sometimes though the distances can be daunting and a lot of destinations require overnight journeys where you might have to stop and change bus.

-For those of you who are considering taking a gap year, the good old USA is a popular choice and for good reason.
+For those of you who are considering visiting a new country, the good old USA is a popular choice and for good reason.
 The thing about America is that although the country is huge, it is easy to get across.
-Greyhound buses and Amtrak trains offer deals and those on gap years can get by on little money by booking with a group travel operator.
-So, where to begin on your American gap year odyssey?
+Greyhound buses and Amtrak trains offer deals and you can get around on little money by booking with a travel operator.
+So, where to begin on your American odyssey?

 Think of places you want to visit, look at a map and plot it from one coast to another; it couldn’t be easier.
 Start off at the city that never sleeps - New York; there’s a multitude of things to do here.
 Head to Broadway, see the Statue of Liberty and be dazzled by the bright lights and bustling streets in Times Square.
 Then visit the site of Ground Zero before walking a few miles to the Empire State Building, tasting a giant slice of pepperoni pizza on the way.